jakobdkunz/SnapRoll/convex/README.md

 # Convex Backend for SnapRoll

-This directory contains the Convex backend for SnapRoll, replacing the previous Prisma + Next.js API setup.
+This directory contains the Convex backend for SnapRoll, providing real-time database and API functionality.

 ## Structure